Youth Options Students/PSEO

 UW-Superior Transcripts:In compliance with the Youth Options program, students are required to provide their high school and/or school board with an official transcript indicating completed course work with grade(s) earned at the end of each term of enrollment.
 The Center Office will mail Youth Options Transcript Request forms to enrolled Youth Option students during December and May.
 Youth Option students are not charged a transcript fee.

-Registration for Classes: Once you have been admitted to UW-Superior and have received your acceptance letter, fill out and submit the Intent to Register Form below.
-Once your form is received, Center staff will verify the following information before registration is allowed:
+Registration for Classes: Once you have been admitted to UW-Superior and have received your acceptance letter, UW-Superior's Continuing Education Office will verify the following information before registration is allowed:

 School District approval must be on file with the Admissions Office in order to allow enrollment.
 In the event the approved classes are closed at the time of registration, the student will be instructed to either contact the instructor and request an override into the class or return to the school district for approval of additional class options.
-Youth Options Students must register for classes through the Center for Academic Advisement, Old Main 134.
+Youth Options Students must register for classes through the Continuing Education Office, Old Main 102.